The JD Program at Utah Law

-The November 2021 LSAT/LSAT Flex is the last exam considered for the priority consideration application deadline.
+The November 2022 LSAT is the last exam considered for the priority consideration application deadline.

-The February 2022 LSAT/LSAT Flex is the last exam considered for the final application deadline.
+The February 2023 LSAT is the last exam considered for the final application deadline.

 *The Early Decision application program is binding; thus, if you apply, and you are subsequently admitted, you commit to enrolling at and attending the University of Utah S.J.
 Quinney College of Law.
-If you submit your completed Early Decision application by October 29, you will be notified of your application status by November 19.
+If you submit your completed Early Decision application by October 28, you will be notified of your application status on or by November 18.